bridal makeup kit

 elf Lock On Liner and Brow Cream

 In the world of brows there are so many overwhelming options.
 Should you use a brow gel?
 What about a powder or a pencil?
-In an effort to keep things easy yet natural, I am only using one brow product, which is elf’s Lock On Liner and Brow Cream.
+In an effort to keep things easy yet natural, I am only using one brow product.

 Why it makes the cutThe creamy formula effortlessly fills the brows and lasts all day.
 When you find the shade that matches you, it will also look soft and natural.
 This product provides some hold to keep brow hairs in place.
 If you are looking for additional hold, then I recommend including a brow gel.